 - Natural refrigerants.
 Using natural refrigerants for cooling; instead of hydrochlorofluorocarbon (HCFC) and hydrofluorocarbon (HFC).
-Since, unlike HCFC and HFC refrigerants, natural refrigerants such as water (R718) or ammonia (R717) don’t deplete the ozone layer.
+Since, unlike HCFC and HFC refrigerants, natural refrigerants such as water (R718) or ammonia (R717) do not deplete the ozone layer.

 - Cold air and hot air containment.
 Implementing physical barriers to avoid that cold air in supply aisles mix with hot air in exhaust aisles.